HCL-CDP-TA/hclcdp-web-sdk/README.md

 HclCdp.logout()
 ```

+## Automatic Session Renewal

+The SDK automatically manages session lifecycle and ensures that all events are tracked with valid sessions:

+- **Automatic Renewal**: If a session expires due to inactivity, the SDK automatically creates a new session when the next event (track, identify, page, etc.) is called
+- **No Lost Events**: Events are never sent with empty or invalid session IDs
+- **Seamless Experience**: Session renewal happens transparently without requiring any action from your code

+This means you don't need to worry about session expiration - just call your tracking methods as normal, and the SDK will ensure they're always associated with a valid session.

 ## Session End Callbacks

 You can listen for session ending events by providing callback functions in the configuration: